Backpack Site Visit: Everything you Need to Know

 • Review of the buildings waste services area (trash & recycling) for photos

-• If elected as part of the contract the technician will also install the Backpack Gateway device which allows our software to read your Building Automation System (BAS/BMS/EMS).
-Please keep in mind, not all buildings will have equipment installed during the site visit nor will all buildings have a BAS system.
-Your Onboarding Coordinator will help you navigate this process before the field technician is dispatched to the property.
+• If elected as part of the contract, the technician will also install the Backpack Gateway device which allows our software to read data from your Building Automation System (BAS/BMS/EMS).
+More details on the gateway & gateway install can be found here.
+If your site visit does include a gateway install, your Onboarding Coordinator will help you navigate this process before the field technician is dispatched to the property.

 What is a Gateway?